 - GP: If you are looking for a Camden GP to register with, you will be happy to hear that there are a number of options to pick from, located under 15 minutes on foot from The Stay Club Camden!
 You can search for local GPs at any given moment and review them via the NHS Service Search tool.

-– Dentist: Smile bright and with confidence, knowing that there are over a dozen dental care services within less than a mile from your future home!
+- Dentist: Smile bright and with confidence, knowing that there are over a dozen dental care services within less than a mile of your future home!
 Find the local options here, or head to the friendly team at NW1 Dental Care, and get your treatment at a discounted rate with The Stay Club key card.

 - Optician: There are plenty of opticians to choose from in the local area; an estimated 15 options within a 1-mile radius from our accommodation.
 Get the updated information on your closest Camden optician via this link.

-– Pharmacies: Having a number of pharmacies close-by is always a plus, and the Camden area does have plenty of options to pick from.
+- Pharmacies: Having a number of pharmacies close by is always a plus, and the Camden area does have plenty of options to pick from.
 The closest one is located within the Morrison’s superstore, so you can tick your pharmacy run and grocery shopping both off your list!
 Browse the list here.

 Shopping in Camden

 There is no shortage of shopping options in Camden, an area filled to the rim with markets!
 From Camden shops to markets and places where you can grab your week’s groceries, below you will find some of the area’s most interesting spots.

 When exiting the Camden Town tube station, you will come across the Inverness Street Market, with multiple street food stalls and other traders selling a variety of clothing, memorabilia and more.
 Opposite this market is Buck Street Market, a recently redeveloped destination consisting of pastel-coloured containers with multiple eating, drinking and shopping options to enjoy!